 Overall review of the day

 Despite some of my criticism’s above, I’d still say that this was one of the best experiences I’ve had in London.
 Ever.

 At the end of the session, I asked at the bar and found out that the Ginstitute sessions are help by different instructors.
 So, there’s every chance that the other teachers are less serious and more fun.
 I’d like to hope so because the concept is fantastic, the end product tasted brilliant and it’s a novel gift idea offering amazing value for money.
 With an experience that’s already extraordinarily good, having the scope to make the sessions less instructive and more interactive and fun, could push the Ginstitute onto an even greater gin making level.

 Where to eat before you make gin

-I struggled for a long time about where to eat as a stomach-liner for the Ginstitute experience.
+I struggled for a long time about where to eat as a stomach-liner beforehand.
 Knowing that I’d be needing my taste buds on full, untainted form, I couldn’t eat any of my favourite foods because their flavours are too strong (Indiana, Mexican, garlicky Italian).

 After a lot of deliberation (and a bit of advice from a travel friend), I settled on sushi and dim sum.
 Served at E&O, a few minutes walk from the Portobello Star, the food was an excellent choice for pre-gin making and also happened to be of great quality.
 The service was sufficiently poor that I had to leave my table and break-up the pack of waiters and staff more than once to order food and a drink, but it was 12pm, so maybe they were not on full-form yet.
 Plus, the food was good enough to make up for it…as were the pomegranate margaritas – hey, it was always going to be a booze filled day!